TinyTapeout/ttsky25a-tinyQVb/docs/user_peripherals/19_noclueALU.md

 -->

 # A teeny tiny ALU that can ADD, SUB, AND and OR two 8 bit numbers
-Why?
+"Why?"
 You might ask.
-Why not, I would say:)
+"Why not", I would say:)
-(Even though I am aware that there is a better ALU already inside TinyQV like all other CPUs, I wanted to have my design tapped out for the first ever time, and my time (and probably skills) I have chosen the simplest design I could make in 2 days, and thats why.)
+(Even though I am aware that there is a better ALU already inside TinyQV like all other CPUs, I wanted to have my design tapped out for the first ever time, and given my time (and probably skills) I chose the simplest design I could make in 2 days-and thats why.)

 Author: Aditya Vikram Singh